Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/javascript.md

 ## No conflict

-Sometimes it is necessary to use Bootstrap plugins with other UI frameworks.
+Sometimes it is necessary to use Boosted plugins with other UI frameworks.
 In these circumstances, namespace collisions can occasionally occur.
 If this happens, you may call `.noConflict` on the plugin you wish to revert the value of.

 {% highlight js %}
 var bootstrapButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value